cami1906/moving_annual_rent_by_suburb_september_quarter_2024/Integrated Workflow: Cleaning and Processing Excel Data v1.md

 ## 2. Processing and Exporting Data with Python
 ### 2.1 Overview
 ### The Python script performs the following tasks:
+###
 ### - Reads the cleaned Excel file (with two header rows).
 ### - Processes a single sheet (e.g., 1_bedroom_flat) as an example, then processes all sheets.
 ### - Converts the data from wide to long format.
 ### - Formats data types and values.
 ### - Exports the results as a multi-tab Excel file.
-### - Optionally exports each sheet into separate Excel files and compresses them into a ZIP file.
+### - Optionally exports each sheet into separate CSV Files and compresses them into a ZIP file.

 ### 2.2 Reading the Excel File